The Complete Shopify Shipping Profile Audit Checklist

 - Confirm each zone has at least one active rate.

-Your zones collectively cover 100% of the regions you are willing to ship to.
-There are no zones with zero rates.
-If you intentionally do not ship to certain countries, those regions should simply not appear in any zone — customers there will see a “no shipping available” message, which is the correct behavior.
+Your zones collectively cover 100% of the regions you’re willing to ship to.
+No zone has zero rates.
+If you deliberately don’t ship to certain countries, those regions should simply not appear in any zone.
+Customers there will see a “no shipping available” message, which is correct behavior in that case.

-- “Rest of world” is missing entirely, so international customers see no shipping options even though you would ship to them.
+- “Rest of world” is missing entirely, so international customers see no shipping options even though you’d ship to them.

 - Domestic zones have regional gaps (Alaska, Hawaii, territories) with no fallback rate.